9aia/thal/pm/BACKLOG.md

 ### High priority

-- Fix character edition error when the edition was approved and the user try to approve again without changes
 - Deal with long history on translate
 - Fix listening to long messages
 - Handle longer contexts